RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Discussion

-Another possible caveat of our model is the final orbital periods of RR Lyrae.
-It is known that periods resulting from binary mass transfer are sensitive to mass and angular momentum loss \citep{Soberman1997}.
+Another possible caveat of our model is the final orbital periods of binary-made RR Lyrae.
+It is known that orbital periods resulting from binary mass transfer are sensitive to mass and angular momentum loss \citep{Soberman1997}.
 While the observed population of long-period sdB stars strongly constrains mass loss to be significantly non-conservative, the final orbital periods of sdB stars have no sensitivity to the angular momentum loss \citep{Chen2013,Vos2020}.
-Therefore, if the formation of binary RR Lyrae is sensitive to angular momentum loss, their orbital periods may change.
-Conversely, if this is the case, measuring the orbital periods of RR Lyrae may put novel constraints on the angular momentum loss in binary evolution.
-Finally, independently of the angular momentum loss model, the population of RR Lyrae from the Binary Channel is robustly produced since these stars lie within the well-constrained continuous temperature distribution of binary stripped stars.
+Therefore, if the formation of binary-made RR Lyrae is sensitive to angular momentum loss, their orbital periods may change.
+If this is the case, measuring the orbital periods of binary-made RR Lyrae may put novel constraints on the angular momentum loss in binary evolution.
+Finally, independently of the angular momentum loss model, the population of binary-made RR Lyrae is robustly produced since these stars lie within the well-constrained continuous temperature distribution of binary stripped stars.